bptlab/Context-Aware-Change-Detection/README.md

 To reproduce the MIMIC results, one needs access to the [MIMIC-IV](https://mimic.mit.edu/iv/) database, which requires CITI training.
 Usually, that does not take much more than a day and access is granted within a week.
 If access is granted, the event log can be retrieved.
 We implemented an [event log generation tool](https://github.com/bptlab/mimic-log-extraction/tree/main) for MIMIC-IV, which allows to provide a config file as an input, which results in an ready-to-use event log.
 Use the [config file](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/MIMIC_LOG_CONFIG.yml) in this repository to retrieve an event log by executing the following command: ```python extract_log.py --config MIMIC_Config.yml```.
 Some post-processing is required, which is conducted in [this jupyter notebook](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/0_MIMIC-IV_Generation.ipynb).
 After that, the other jupyter notebooks can be executed with the MIMIC event log.

 The implementation is not limited to the above mentioned event logs and can be used with all event logs.
 It should be noted, that the event logs require recurring activities to make sense for further analysis.
-It is only required, that the event logs are provided as a csv file and that the mandatory attributes case id, activity, and timestamp are renamed in the [first jupyter notebook](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/1_Repetitive_Activity_Detection_Context_Identification.ipynb) accordingly.
+It is only required, that the event logs are provided as a .csv file and that the mandatory attributes case id, activity, and timestamp are renamed in the [first jupyter notebook](https://github.com/bptlab/Context-Aware-Change-Pattern-Detection/blob/main/1_Repetitive_Activity_Detection_Context_Identification.ipynb) accordingly.

 ## Detailed Evaluation